-I am a second-year PhD student in the MAS CDT, under the supervision of Dr Reinhard Maurer.
+Currently in the second year of my PhD student in MAS CDT, under the supervision of Dr Reinhard Maurer.
 My research focuses on computational spectroscopic characterisation of metal-supported sp2 carbon nanostructures for functionalised thin-films and electrodes.

 My project focuses on using dispersion corrected Density Functional Theory (DFT) to predict spectral features of different X-ray spectroscopic techniques such as X-ray photoelectric spectroscopy (XPS) and near-edge X-ray absorption fine structure (NEXAFS) spectroscopy.
 The principles of theses two techniques are similar and both give information regarding the electronic structure of the studied molecule with NEXAFS spectroscopy allowing for more in-depth analysis on properties such as bond lengths/angles and adsorption geometry.
 A schematic of the principles and example spectra of XPS and NEXAFS are shown in figure 1 below.